Urine Sugar Test and Normal Blood Sugar in Urine Chart

 Blood sugar is low, but sugar in urine is high

 When your blood sugar is low, and you still have high sugar presence in the urine, this shows you have kidney disorders.
 In the rare kidney disease called renal glycosuria, one has high glucose in urine with normal blood sugar.
 In this disease, the kidneys aren’t able to stop the release of sugar in the urine.
-There are elevated ketones in urine.
+There are elevated ketones in the urine.
 It is also called Fanconi syndrome.
 Apart from high sugar in urine levels, checking ketones in urine is a must.

 When the readings of your urine glucose test are higher than normal, the doctor advises treatments to make glucose in urine negative.
 Therefore, sticking with the treatment becomes essential.
 Increased glucose and protein in urine can make you stressed.
 However, it’s no time to panic.
 Rather, handle things calmly.